Julek92/Task_Manager_app/README.md

-1st week final work. \n
+1st week final work.
-TASK MANAGER. \n
+TASK MANAGER.
 This is a C# console app.
 You can add and manage you tasks.